scramjetorg/platform-docs/docs.scramjet.org/docs/platform/api-client-js.md

 > There is usually one Hub available.

-Having Hubs avaiable allows for the HostClient to be created.
+Having Hubs available allows for the HostClient to be created.

 ```js
 const hostClient = spaceClient.getHostClient(spaceHubs[0].id);